 Still with me?
 Because we’re not finished.

-How to find the Danube
+How to reach the Danube

 Line U1: Stations Vorgartenstraße (southern bank), Donauinsel (on the island) and Kaisermühlen VIC (northern bank).
 The next stop after Kaisermühlen is the station Alte Donau, which is ideal for visiting, um, the Alte Donau.